 Hunting in the USA often takes place in the late autumn, which can mean very changeable weather; rain, storms, snow and sunshine can all be encountered, so hunters must take great care to ensure they pack the correct equipment.
 It is important to be well prepared for these hunts and to take into account the time of year, the game species you will hunt, and whether you will be hunting in the mountains, out on the prairie or near the coast.
 Diana will, of course, advise you on all you will need to know about your tour.

-Latin Name: Odocoilus hemionus Subspecies: A total of 8 subspecies have been described: 1.
+Scientific Name: Odocoilus hemionus Subspecies: A total of 8 subspecies have been described: 1.
 Common muledeer (Odocoilus h. hemionus): Rocky Mountains from Yukon to Texas and New Mexico, east to the central States and Canada.
 2. Odocoilus h. crooki: Southwest Arizona, New Mexico, Texas and northern Mexico.
 3. Odocoilus h. californicus: Central California.
-4. Odocoilus h. fuliginatus: The San Diego...Read more
+4. Odocoilus h. fuliginatus: The San...Read more

-Latin Name: Antilocapra americana Subspecies: A total of four subspecies have been described, but it is not relevant to describe any of them here.
+Scientific Name: Antilocapra americana Subspecies: A total of four subspecies have been described, but it is not relevant to describe any of them here.
 Distribution: Southern Canada (Alberta, Saskatchewan), central and western USA to central Mexico in the south.
 Habitat: Open prairie and bush, often with semi-desert character.
-Description: Middle-sized antelope-like animal weighing around 70 kg...Read more
+Description: Middle-sized antelope-like animal weighing around 70...Read more

 Wyoming - the Cowboy State - offers both many hunting possibilities and incredible scenery, with Rocky Mountains in the west and Yellowstone National Park in the north west of the state.
 Many of our hunting districts here are in the north of Wyoming, relatively far from the town of Buffalo.
 These beautiful districts offer both plenty of game and varied terrain, including everything to parieland...Read more